ignatiusmb/mauss.dev/workspace/content/routes/reviews/anime/chi-chikyuu-no-undou-ni-tsuite/+article.md

 ---
 date: 2020
 title: "Orb: On the Movements of the Earth"
-alias: ["Chi.
-Chikyuu no Undou ni Tsuite"]
+alias: [Chi.
+Chikyuu no Undou ni Tsuite]
 tier: B
 released: 2024-10-05
 genres: [drama]